enasequence/read_docs/submit/annotations/clearinghouse_for_ENA_users.md

 * Log and examine the logs for an error and resubmit if necessary. (tip: in my submission scripts,  the small percentage of failures were timeouts, so I did a try/exception, wait and retry automatically in the submission scripts.)
 * Examine retrieving a selection of those from the production instance of the Clearinghouse

-## How is using the Clearinghouse Different from Updating Records in ENA/Biosamples?
+## How is using the Clearinghouse Different from Updating Records in ENA or Biosamples?

-It is important to differentiate between the curations submitted via the ELIXIR Clearinghouse and archive-based metadata updates.
+It is important to differentiate between the curations submitted via the ELIXIR Clearinghouse and ENA-based metadata updates.

 <li>An ENA/Biosamples record update modifies the original public record, while a curation submitted to the Clearinghouse presents alongside the original record instead